 Probable Pitchers: Kodai Senga (NYM) vs. Carson Seymour (SF)

-- Ace vs. Unknown: Kodai Senga has been nothing short of dominant.
-With a 1.79 ERA and a 7–3 record by this point, he’s in NL Cy Young form and virtually untouchable in the first inning.
-Senga’s forkball often yields strikeouts or weak grounders from the outset.
+- Ace vs. unknown: Kodai Senga has been dominant.
+With a 1.79 ERA and a 7–3 record, he's in NL Cy Young form and virtually untouchable in the first inning.
+His forkball yields strikeouts or weak grounders from the outset.
 On the other side, the Giants are likely using rookie Carson Seymour (3.00 ERA in limited action) as an opener/spot starter.
-While Seymour is unproven, he has shown composure in his brief MLB time – enough to get three up, three down if he hits his spots.
+Seymour is unproven, but he's shown composure in his brief MLB time — enough to get three up, three down if he hits his spots.

-- Matchup Trends: The Mets’ offense has been inconsistent and sometimes slow to get going, especially without a classic leadoff spark this year.
-The Giants, meanwhile, tend to shuffle their lineup and often lack a true power threat at 1-2-3 (no Giant is in the NL top 30 for first-inning OPS).
-WagerLens data would note if either team has been on a first-inning scoring streak or drought; in this case, New York’s recent first-inning performance has been middling, and San Francisco’s early bats have been cold on their road trip.
+- Matchup trends: The Mets' offense has been inconsistent and sometimes slow to get going, especially without a classic leadoff spark this year.
+The Giants shuffle their lineup frequently and lack a power threat at 1-2-3 (no Giant is in the NL top 30 for first-inning OPS).
+New York's recent first-inning performance has been middling, and San Francisco's early bats have been cold on their road trip.

-- Expected Odds: Because one pitcher is a question mark, sportsbooks might list NRFI around -110.
-That presents value – essentially you’re betting on Senga to dominate as usual and the Giants’ young arm to handle a lukewarm Mets top order for one frame.
-If WagerLens’s odds comparison shows comparable lines across books, you know you’re getting a fair price.
+- Expected odds: Because one pitcher is a question mark, sportsbooks might list NRFI around -110.
+That's value — you're betting on Senga to dominate as usual and a Giants rookie to handle a lukewarm Mets top order for one frame.

 Sunday, August 3: Detroit Tigers at Philadelphia Phillies